Yours truly is starting the purge.

 On the third day of my revolution, I connected with mother nature

-On the fourth day of my revolution, 1 asked a loved one if there is a way that I can be of service to them
+On the fourth day of my revolution, 1 asked a loved one if there is a way that I can help them

 On the fifth day of my revolution, I only left positive comments on social media

-On the sixth day of my revolution, I found common ground with the political “enemy” of my same economic class
+On the sixth day of my revolution, I found common ground with the political “enemy” of my same social and economic class

 On the seventh day of my revolution, I meditated for at least 8 minutes and 17 seconds